Reebzoetam/GSoC-HumanAI-Driving-Simulator/README.md

 Additionally, ensuring that the data was presented in a readable plot was also a challenge.
 I have only primarily used matplotlib to plot data directly, so exploring new matplotlib features such as the colour map for the first time presented an interesting learning curve.
 I hope to be able to improve my skills with programming data presentation in the future.

+Finally, a great deal of time was also invested into fine tuning the parameters for chunking based on silence, whisper's transcription, and sentiment analysis.
+This involved tweaking multiple parameters such as the silence threshold, silence length, providing a prompt for whisper, changing the threshold for no_speech_prob with whisper's transcription, and changing the threshold values for positive/negative/neutral sentiment identifications based on previous results.

 ## Repository Documentation
-This was built in python using ffmpeg for video to audio conversion, openapi's whisper for audio transcription, huggingface's transformer model for sentiment analysis, and matplotlib for data visualisation.
+This was built in python using ffmpeg for video to audio conversion, pydub for chunking based on silence, openapi's whisper for audio transcription, Vader NLP for more fine-grained sentiment analysis, and matplotlib for data visualisation.
 More details about the various libraries and apis used can be found in the requirements.txt file [here](/requirements.txt).

 All information on testing can be found in the testing folder.
 In particular, the testing documentation can be found [here](/testing/testing_docu.txt).